oduameh/hydra/docs/docs/how-to/commit-blueprint.md

 Press `i` to initialize the `head`.

-Once the head is in the `Initializing` state, we are ready to send the HTTP request to the `/commit` API path.
+Once the head is in the `Initializing` state, you can send the HTTP request to the `/commit` API path.

-Assemble the request body using the `cborHex` field from the tx-body file `tx.json` and the JSON representation of the `UTXO` we used as input.
+Assemble the request body using the `cborHex` field from the tx-body file `tx.json` and the JSON representation of the `UTXO` you used as input.

 This is the valid JSON request: